-Here are some Irish Christmas blessings to share with your family, friends and loved ones on this joyous day.
+Here are some Irish Christmas blessings, poems, songs and sayings to share with your family, friends and loved ones on this joyous day.

 “With ivy, shamrock and bright holly berry, be Christmas to you both blessed and merry!”